 Pack for camp.
 Remove the container of dough from your home refrigerator and set it inside your cooler.
 Make sure it sets on the floor of the cooler to lessen the chance of spilling.
 If necessary, snap the lid closed for the trip.
 Unsnap the lid when you arrive in camp.

 Bake bread in camp.
 Begin the process of baking a loaf of bread three or more hours in advance of the meal.
 The dough will take 1 to 2 hours to rise before you bake it in a 10- or 12-inch Dutch oven.
 Proofing time is dependent on ambient temperature, altitude and wind chill factor at the camp site.

 Dust the surface of the dough with a little flour.
 This will make it easier to pull off a piece of dough.
 Pull a piece of dough out, cut with kitchen shears and form into a ball.
-The dough ball should equal 1/4 of the total dough (15 to 16 ounces).
-This batch will give you 4 loaves.
+The dough ball should equal 1/2 or 1/3 of the total dough (14 to 29 ounces).
+This batch will give you 2 or 3 loaves.
 Return the remaining dough to the cooler.

 I prefer to proof the dough until it feels like a soft pillow.
 It should jiggle when touched.
 You will notice that the dough won't spring up like a standard loaf of bread.
 The dough will spread, however.
 With experience, you'll learn the optimum time to bake the loaf.
 The longer rise gives the bread its characteristic open crumb texture.
 Cut the loaf with 1/4-inch slashes using a serrated knife or razor blade.

 Light a chimney of charcoal briquettes around 30 to 45 minutes before you bake the bread.
 When the coals are ready, pre-heat a 12-inch Dutch oven for 10 to 15 minutes with coals for 450 degrees (11 under the oven and 22 on the lid).